mcrchavez/mcrchavez/README.md

 -I am currently a freshman at George Mason University Majoring in IT
 -I am currently working on a few personal projects
 <p>
-  -MassEmail.py is a WIP and provides a framework for sending automated emails with attachments -NetScanner.java is a WIP with the intent of implementing Nmap like functions with a gui
+  -MassEmail.py is a WIP and provides a framework for sending automated emails with attachments
+  -NetScanner.java is a WIP with the intent of implementing Nmap like functions with a gui
+  -AutomatedLoginScript.py is a WIP and provides a framework using selenium for automated startup logins
+  -BinarySearch.cpp an old binary search program which I created in high school
+  -BasicTextGame.cpp a small interactive branching story game I created in high school
+  -InheritancePractice.cpp practice from highschool for basic class inheritance

 <p />